jacksonh1/slim_conservation_orthogroup_generation/README.md

     - Retrieving ortholog groups from the downloaded files requires cross-referencing multiple large files and linking different tables with ids.
     - I've basically figured all of that out for you so that it's easy to go from a query protein to a set of orthologs.
 - reducing ortholog groups to least divergent orthologs (LDOs).
     - This simplifies a conservation analysis by removing paralogs.
-It crudely assumes that the most similar sequence to the query sequence is sequence in that organism to compare with.
+It crudely assumes that the most similar sequence to the query sequence is the appropriate sequence in that organism to compare with.
-    - You arguably lose information doing this, but it greatly simplifies the analysis when you are looking at conservation for a lot of proteins (too many to manually inspect all of the sequences/alignments)
+    - You arguably lose information doing this (paralogs), but it greatly simplifies the analysis when you are looking at conservation for a lot of proteins (too many to manually inspect all of the sequences/alignments)
 - clustering
     - Clustering reduces sequence redundancy and results in a more even distribution of sequence diversity over the group, which is very helpful in a conservation analysis.
-        - Imagine you had a group of 100 homologs: 60 from primates with 99 % identity, 20 from other mammals, and 20 distributed across more distant Eukaryotes.
-The conservation analysis would be dominated by the primates and would not be very informative.
-The clustering would collapse the 60 primate sequences into one sequence, which would make the analysis more informative.
+        - Imagine you had a group of 100 homologous sequences: 60 from mammals, all with > 95 % identity and 40 distributed across more distant Vertebrates.
+The conservation analysis would be dominated by the mammals and would not be very informative.
+Preclustering would collapse highly similar sequences (>90% identity by default) into one sequence, which would make the analysis more informative.

 # setup TL;DR: